 Maintenance and updates

 Regular maintenance and updates are crucial when developing a website using React with WordPress.
 They benefit your website’s performance, security, and stability.
 Compatibility and security vulnerabilities may arise without regular updates, resulting in a poor user experience and potential site crashes.
-The headless setup simplifies updates, as front-end and back-end updates are separate.
+The headless setup puts a spin on the process, as frontend and backend updates are separate.

 Developer skillset

 Building your website with WordPress and React is a time-consuming process with a steep learning curve.
-Therefore, having a sufficient developer skillset is crucial to working with JavaScript, JSX, and the tools mentioned earlier.
 A proficient React developer should have strong knowledge of JavaScript ES6+, an understanding of JSX syntax, experience with state management libraries like Redux or Context API, and familiarity with modern front-end build tools like Webpack and Babel.
 Additionally, expertise in RESTful APIs and asynchronous programming (e.g., Promises, async/await) is essential.

-To have easy access to these skills, hiring an expert on a project basis via Codeable can seamlessly facilitate this process.
+To have easy access to these skills, hiring an expert on a project basis via Codeable simplifies this process.

 SEO considerations